pharo-open-documentation/pharo-wiki/General/ProgressBar.md

 # Progress bar

-This document will cover different ways in Pharo to display a progress bar when executing code.
+This document covers different ways to display a progress bar during code execution.

 ## Progress bar on iterators

 The easiest way to create a progress bar is to use the method `do:displayingProgress:`.
-This method is present on Collections and will add a progress bar updating during the iteration.
+This method is available on Collections and adds a progress bar automatically updated during iterations.

 ```Smalltalk
 (1 to: 100) do: [ :each | each logCr.
 100 milliSecond wait. ] displayingProgress:  [ :each | 'Iterating step ' , each asString ]
 ```

-You can also customize the refresh time if you want better performances:
+Refresh time can also be customized if better performances are needed.
+For example, the following code will update the progress bar every 2 seconds:

 ```Smalltalk
 (1 to: 100) do: [ :each | each logCr.
 100 milliSecond wait. ] displayingProgress:  [ :each | 'Iterating step ' , each asString ] every: 2000
 ```

-This code will update the progress bar every 2 seconds.

 ## Use Jobs